 Family Ties -- The concept for the Family Ties Program grew out of a concern for the safety of children in families embroiled in custody disputes.
-Family Ties is a court-operated, visitation/monitored exchange program that provides parentchild contact in a friendly environment Ties that guarantees the child's safety.
-Family Family Ties opened in September of 1997.
-Since its inception, the program has supervised 11,015 visits and 4,744 child exchanges.
-More than 1,621 families and 2,490 children have participated in the program and benefitted from its services.
-Family Ties creates a pleasant and safe environment where children can spend time with their non-custodial parent.
-The program also provides monitored exchange services for families that need help exchanging children safely between parents.
+Family • Ties is a court-operated, visitation-monitored exchange program that provides parentchild contact in a friendly environment Ties that guarantees the child's safety.
+Family Ties opened in September of 1997.
+Since its inception, the program has supervised 11,512 visits and 5,149 child exchanges.
+More than 1,698 families and 2,603 children have participated in the program and benefitted from its services.
+Family Ties creates a pleasant and safe environment where children can spend time with their noncustodial parent.
+The program also provides monitored exchange services for families that need help safely exchanging children between parents.
 Participation in Family Ties requires a court order.
 For information call 407-836-0426.
-In Osceola County, this service is being provided by the Children Visitation Center.
-Please call 407-742-2467 for more information.
+In Osceola County, this service is being provided by the Children's Visitation Center.
+For more information, please call 407-742-2467.

-Fiscal Services -- This department is FISCAL SERVICE responsible for all fiscal activities in the Ninth Judicial Circuit Court, including budgeting, revenue analysis, purchasing and travel.
-Fiscal Services evaluates revenues and monitors expenditures from diverse funding sources, including Orange and
+Fiscal Services -- This department is FISCALSERVICE responsible for all fiscal activities in the Ninth Judicial Circuit Court, including budgeting, revenue analysis, purchasing and travel.
+Fiscal Services evaluates revenues and monitors expenditures from several funding sources, including Orange and

-Osceola counties and the State of Florida.
-For more information, in Orange County call 407-836-2234 and in Osceola County call 407-742-2411.
+Osceola Counties and the State of Florida.
+For more information, call 407-836-2234 in Orange County and call 407-742-2418 in Osceola County.

 Guardianship Monitor Program -- The Guardianship Monitor Program was established in Orange County to ensure that all court-appointed guardians comply with Florida law by meeting filing deadlines and providing the appropriate level of personal and/or financial care to their wards.
 The court currently employs one full-time court monitor for this purpose.
-The court monitor investigates allegations of abuse, neglect and/or exploitation of all wards or the misappropriation of a ward's assets and provides a written report to the court.
+The court monitor investigates allegations of abuse, neglect, and/or exploitation of all wards or the misappropriation of a ward's assets, and provides a written report to the court.
 The court monitor also makes sure certain guardians, including professional guardians, are qualified to serve by conducting criminal history and credit checks.
-If a member of the community suspects that a disabled or incapacitated person may be or has been mistreated or if they fear that that person's assets may be or have been misappropriated, he or she may make a report by calling the newly established Guardianship Action Line at 407-836-0503.
-The individual need not provide his or her name nor identify him or herself in any way.
-All that is needed is enough information to locate the person in need of protection.

-In 2010 the court monitor completed 32 in-depth investigations involving abuse, neglect and/or exploitation and alerted the Court to more than 173 guardian applicants with questionable credit or criminal histories.
-The in-depth investigations resulted in the discovery of more than \$557,000 in misappropriated funds, the recovery of \$47,500 by one fiduciary institution, the arrest of one guardian and the locating of (and bringing into compliance) more than 25 guardians.
+In 2011, the court monitor completed more than 270 background checks, alerted the Court to more than 175 guardian applicants with questionable credit and/or criminal histories and located and brought into compliance 26 guardians.
+The court monitor also applied for one federal grant to aid in expanding the court monitor program.
 In Osceola County, guardianship cases are reviewed by the case manager/court monitor who provides a written report to the court after extensive research.
-The case manager reviewed and prepared 108 case manager status reports in 2010.
-To learn more about the unit in Osceola County, call 407-742-2412.
-For information in Orange County, please call 407-836-6058.
+The case manager reviewed and prepared 54 case manager status reports in 2011.
+To learn more about the unit, please call 407-836-6058 in Osceola or Orange County.

-Human Resources Department -- This department is responsible for personnel administration, including employment, classification and pay, employee benefits, employee relations, employee records, and training and development.
+Human Resources Department -- This department is responsible for personnel including administration, employment classification and pay, employee benefits, employee relations, employee records, and training and development.
 In addition, the HR Department supervises the court's volunteer program.
 Human Resources is responsible for the Circuit's compliance with the Americans with Disabilities Act and for the intake and investigation of discrimination complaints filed under the Circuit's Civil Rights Complaint Procedure.
+For Human Resources, call

-For Human Resources in Orange County, call 407-836-2261.
-In Osceola County, call 407-742-2418.
-Applications for employment are available at www.NinthCircuit.org.
+407-836-2261 in Orange County and call 407-742-2440 in Osceola County.
+Applications for employment are available at www.
+NinthCircuit.org.